-52. Make sure the COIL switch on the superspring controller is OFF.
-Connect the superspring control cable (yellow Lemo connector) from the power supply panel to the connector on the base of the superspring.
+44. Make sure the COIL switch on the Superspring controller is OFF.
+Connect the Superspring control cable (#15) from the rear (power supply panel) on the electronics rack (yellow washer) to the connector on the base of the Superspring.

+DO NOT ATTACH CABLE 15 WHILE THE WHEN THE COIL SWITCH IS ON.

+45. Adjust the three leveling screws to level the Superspring with the two precision level vials on the base.
+The levels should be nearly centered.
+If they are not, recheck the v-grooves, and make sure they are properly seated on the adjustment screws.

 !
-DO NOT ATTACH SUPERSPRING CONTROL CABLE WHEN THE COIL SWITCH IS ON.

-- 53. Adjust the leveling screws on the superspring tripod, if necessary, to level the superspring with the two precision level vials on the base. - !
 CAUTION: DO NOT ADJUST THE LEVELING VIALS THEMSELVES.
-They are preset to provide the correct internal vertical reference for the superspring.
+They are preset to provide the correct internal vertical reference for the Superspring.

-3.1.8.1.TRAVEL LOCK
+3.1.11.TRAVEL LOCK

-- 54. Release the superspring travel lock by pulling out the brass travel lock knob until it engages the shaft and slowly rotating it counterclockwise until it reaches the stop (180°).
+- 46. Release the Superspring travel lock by pulling out the brass travel lock knob until it engages the shaft and slowly rotating it counterclockwise until it reaches the stop (190°).
 Slowly release the lock knob.
-The arrow on the lock knob points down when it is locked (up when it is unlocked). - 55.
-If necessary, one can use the travel lock knob to damp excess spring motion.
+The arrow on the lock knob points down when it is locked (up when it is unlocked). - 47.
+If necessary, one can use the travel lock knob dampen excess spring motion.
 Carefully pull the knob out, and slowly turn it clockwise until the travel lock just touches the spring support structure.
 Then slowly return the knob to the unlocked position.